 In the transliteration, single hyphens link up signs that make up a word.
 For example, the word “scream,” zapaĝ, is written za-pa-aĝ2.
 The single hyphens also connect a word to its suffixes: za-pa-aĝ2-zu means “your cry,” za-pa-aĝ2-zu-še3 means “at your cry,” and so on.

 Underscores are here used to link words that correspond to a single English phrase.
 This is not standard practice in Sumerology, but it makes it easier to follow the relation between the transliteration and the word-by-word translation below.
 For example, in l.
 5 of the Exaltation, the Sumerian phrase šu sa2 du11, literally “hand equal speak,” forms a phrase that means “to seize.”
-So here, they are linked up with double hyphens, šu_sa2_du11, to show that they correspond to one English word.
+So here, they are linked up with underscores, šu_sa2_du11, to show that they correspond to one English word.

 Here, each word in the transliteration is translated into English, in the order that they appear in Sumerian.
 When a word has several meanings that are relevant for the passage, they are noted in the commentary.
 The glosses indicate nominal suffixes (such as -a, “in”), but do not engage with the complexities of the Sumerian verbal chain.